BSU-Spatial-Data-in-R/finalproject/README.md

 * The ability to integrate code, analysis, and visualization with text descrbing your approach and discussing your results

-## Instructions

-1. After you've joined the assignment repository, you should have this file (named Readme.md) inside of a R project named finalproject-xx where xx is your github username (or initials).

-2. Once you've verified that you've correctly cloned the assignment repository, create a new Quarto document.
-Name this file finalproject-xxx.qmd and give it a title (like M Williamson Final Project).
-Make sure that you select the html output option (Quarto can do a lot of cool things, but the html format is the least-likely to cause you additional headaches).
-We'll be using Quarto throughout the course so it's worth checking out the other tutorials in the getting started section.

-3. Copy the questions below into your document and change the color of their text.

-4. Save the changes and make your first commit!

-5. Answer the questions making sure save and commit at least 4 more times (having 5 commits is part of the assignment).

-6. Render the document to html (you should now have at least 3 files in the repository: Readme.md, finalproject-xx.qmd, and finalproject-xx.html).
-Commit these changes and push them to the repository on GitHub.
-You should see the files there when you go to github.com.

-**Remember to save your data to the folder with your name in our shared [Google Drive](https://drive.google.com/drive/u/0/folders/1ca87_eYhoWtQwX8upiiAiajX39PM_S1X) so that it syncs to the server and all of the pathnames work.**

 ## Requirements

 **Datasets.** The ability to manipulate and integrate a variety of data types, resolutions, and formats is a key component of this course.
 Your analysis should incorporate at least 5 datasets.
 The ultimate compostion of your database is up to you, but I'd like you to include 1 tabular dataset, 1 vector dataset, and 1 raster dataset.
 You should choose the other 2 (or more) to give you practice with the data types that are most relevant to your objectives and/or research.